-(The following was excerpted from an email from our Head Instructor, Don Burks, in reply to someone who was worried about changing careers into development.
+(The following was excerpted from an email from our then-Head Instructor, Don Burks, in reply to someone who was worried about changing careers into development.
 His response was to so genuine and well thought-out that I asked to repost it here with identities removed.
 Emphasis is my own. - Mike)

 Coming from a music background, I am in a unique position to be able to understand what it means to come from a very non-technical background and find yourself enthralled with the idea of mashing your hands on the keys and having product come out on the screen.